We may earn money or products from the companies mentioned in this post. For more information, read our Terms & Disclosures.

 Related: Try Audible and Get Two Free Audiobooks

 Bonus Tip: Choose books that breathe life into your heart and mind.
-I used to read some mysteries that could tend toward dark, but once I abandoned those and started reading books that focused on joy and gratitude my outlook began to shift.
+I used to read some mysteries that could tend toward darker moods and ideas, but once I abandoned those and started reading books that focused on joy and gratitude my outlook began to shift.

 7. Go To Bed